numpy/numpy/doc/neps/nep-0051-scalar-representation.rst

 * An initial discussion on this changed happened in the mailing list: https://mail.python.org/archives/list/numpy-discussion@python.org/thread/7GLGFHTZHJ6KQPOLMVY64OM6IC6KVMYI/
-* There was a previous issue [1]_ and PR [2]_ to change only the representation of the NumPy booleans
+* There was a previous issue [1]_ and PR [2]_ to change only the representation of the NumPy booleans.
+The PR was later updated to change the representation of all (or at least most) NumPy scalars.

 References and Footnotes